phpmyadmin/phpmyadmin/docs/security.rst

 An attacker would trick a phpMyAdmin user into clicking on a link to provoke some action in phpMyAdmin.
 This link could either be sent via email or some random website.
-If successful this the attacker would be able to perform some action with the users privileges.
+If successful this the attacker would be able to perform some action with the user's privileges.

-To mitigate this phpMyAdmin requires a token to be sent on sensitive requests.
+To mitigate this, phpMyAdmin requires a token to be sent on sensitive requests.
 The idea is that an attacker does not poses the currently valid token to include in the presented link.

-The token is regenerated for every login, so it's generally valid only for limited time, what makes it harder for attacker to obtain valid one.
+The token is regenerated for every login, so it's generally valid only for limited time, which makes it harder for attacker to obtain valid one.

 .. seealso::